XEN-AbdulHaseeb/E-Card-Manager/README.md

 The current build meets the basic specifications I have added additional features namely:
 -The ability to choose fonts and templates.

 -A preview screen which allows the user to edit the postion, RGB, size of the text of the JPEG in real time.

 -Allow users to upload their own fonts and templates(Backgrounds).

+#Issues
+-Currently the server program needs to be run locally, running the server program on a global server would be expensive as this project is only a demonstration.

+-Full testing and deployment is pending.